radiofisica-hgugm/kali_mc/docs/source/usage.rst

 Usage
 ======
-This section describe the general usage of the software.
+This section describes the general usage of the software.
 Follow the next subsections to calculate a treatment, generate a report and send it to a R&V system  with Kali MC.